Wirth’s Circus

 It would undergo extensive renovations and redevelopment in the 2010s, part of which included a new arcade of shops and restaurants, along the waterfront.
 As a nod to the site’s history, one of the new restaurants was named the ‘Trocadero.’

-You can also find a ‘Wirth Bros Circus’ mosaic, along the walkway between the two main buildings.
+You can find a beautiful ‘Wirth Bros Circus’ mosaic, along the walkway between the two main buildings.

 More MUSEUM OF LOST